Aviation maintenance technology A.A.S.

 - Engage with campus clubs and organizations.
 Stay on top of industry innovations and make new professional contacts in the Aviation Maintenance Technology Club.
 Each semester, UAA also hosts an industry day that gives you the chance to meet with potential employers and learn more about your desired career field.

 - Pursue advanced degrees in aviation maintenance technology and aviation.
-The coursework for this program offers seamless transition from the associate degree to a bachelor’s degree in aviation technology.
+The coursework for this program offers seamless transition from the associate degree to a bachelor's degree in applied technologies leadership.

 Amazing stories from aviation maintenance technology majors